abhi18av/book-keeper/README.md

 # book-keeper
-A personal software for managing e-library
+ A clojure repl for managing my personal e-library